 Navigating the Uncertainties: Predictions and Possibilities for 2021 in the Shadow of COVID-19

-As we near the end of this tumultuous year, we find ourselves wrestling with countless challenges - political unrest, widespread protests, devastating wildfires, hurricanes, and the pandemic in full swing.
-The statistics paint a grim picture: the United States is nearing an average of 200,000 new COVID-19 cases each day, impaired by bad weather and reckless behavior.
-Just this morning, millions of Californians awoke to the imposition of fresh lockdown measures.
-Meanwhile, certain European nations are contemplating the adoption of "immunity passports" to facilitate travel for those who have successfully recovered from the virus (CNN, Dec 6).
+As we near the close of this turbulent year, we find ourselves grappling with a cascade of challenges: political unrest, widespread protests, devastating wildfires, hurricanes, and a relentless pandemic.
+The statistics tell a sobering story: the United States is approaching an average of 200,000 new COVID-19 cases per day, compounded by severe weather and careless behavior.
+This very morning, millions of Californians awoke to new lockdown orders.
+Meanwhile, several European nations are exploring “immunity passports” to enable travel for those who have recovered from the virus (CNN, Dec.
+6).

 1. Protein Subunits: